tantaman/tantaman.github.io/_posts/2021-12-23-Deeply-Nested-Updates-React.markdown

 To integrate these concepts, `React` components need to understand whether they depend on something nominally or physically.

 If a component depends on something nominally, this means that the component does not re-render if the physical structure or makeup of the thing it depends on changes.
-It would only re-render if the nominal identity of its dependency changes.
+The component would only re-render if the nominal identity of its dependency changes.
 E.g., my "Ape Presentation" is replaced by my "Zebra Presentation."

-If a component depends on something physically, this means the component re-renders any time any bit of that thing changes.
+If a component depends on something physically, this means that the component re-renders any time any bit of that thing changes.
 E.g., a letter in a string that is rendered by a text box changes.

-I've not discussed physical identity in detail but it would mean that the physical attributes must match excatly for two things to be the same.
+I've not discussed physical identity in detail but pysical identity means that the physical attributes must match excatly for two things to be the same.
 A single nominal identity (e.g., a river or the ship of Theseus) can have an infinite number of physical identities over its lifetime.
+Things get interesting when you have physical things which contain nominal references and this needs to be explored further as to whether or not this relationship should be allowed.
+Nominal things containing physical things is intuitive and well defined.

 # Framework